omega8cc/boa/README.txt

 choose the platforms you wish to install on the instance) and updater only.
-It allows to install new versions of platforms with clean directory structure, with code shared between all created instances, so one vanilla Octopus instance is using only ~18MB, while most of the code, which is over 330MB total, is shared.
+It allows to install new versions of platforms with clean directory structure, with code shared between all created instances, so one vanilla Octopus instance is using only ~18 MB, while most of the code, which is over 450 MB total, is shared.

 Both Barracuda and Octopus don't use Pressflow for Aegir itself to avoid possible issues.
 There is no visible benefits to use